melaniedavila/midsoul/README.md

 **Objective**: Users will be able to log their workouts and visit a dashboard that tracks completed activities.

 ### Phase 4: Friends (1 day)
 **Objective**: Users can search for and friend other users.
-Users may also follow friends and see friends' activities in a feed.
+Users can see friends' activities in a feed.

 ### Phase 5: Comments CRUD (1 day, W2 Th 6pm)
 **Objective**: Users can create, view, update, and delete comments on runs.